 Location: Metaurus River, Marche, present-day Italy

-The Battle of Metaurus was one of the most important battles of the second Punic war.
-Hannibal was waiting for reinforcements and seized equipment from his brother Hasdruda.
-The reinforcements and equipment were pivotal for victorious battle against Rome.
+The Battle of Metaurus was one of the most important battles of the Second Punic War.
+Hannibal was waiting for reinforcements and seized equipment from his brother Hasdrubal.
+The reinforcements and equipment were pivotal to secure a victorious battle against Rome.
 The Roman force was led by Marcus Livius Salinator and Caius Claudius Nero.
-Claudius, who fought Hannibal in Grumentum, 100 km south of the Metaurus river, reached Metaurus to accompany Marcus Livus.
+Claudius, who was fighting Hannibal in Grumentum, 100 km south of the Metaurus river, reached Metaurus to accompany Marcus Livius.
 The vicious and undetected forces trapped Hasdrubal in Metaurus.
-Instead of the expected military troops, Hannibal received Hasdrubal’s head thrown by the Roman into his camp.
+Instead of the expected military troops, Hannibal received Hasdrubal’s head thrown by the Romans into his camp.

-Battle Between: Roman Republic and Army of escaped slaves
+Battle Between: Roman Republic and an army of escaped slaves

 Date: 73–71 BC

-Slaves Army: 120,000 escaped slaves and gladiators total number unknown
+Slave Army: 120,000 escaped slaves and gladiators, total number unknown

-Third Servile War was the last in a series of slave rebellions against the Roman Republic, lead by the rebellious Roman slave Spartacus.
-The small group of 78 slaves and escaped gladiators grew into a massive army consisting of 120,000 men, women, and children.
-With the growing alert from the slave rebellions, the Romans formed an army of eight legions under the leadership of Marcus Licinius Crassus.
-The war ended in 71 BC with the decisive Roman victory.
+The Third Servile War was the last in a series of slave rebellions against the Roman Republic led by the rebellious Roman slave Spartacus.
+The small group of 78 slaves and escaped gladiators grew into a massive army made up of 120,000 men, women, and children.
+With the growing threat from the slave rebellions, the Romans formed an army of eight legions under the leadership of Marcus Licinius Crassus.
+The war ended in 71 BC with a decisive Roman victory.